StanfordVL/sail-blog-new-post/_posts/2021-10-01-retrieval-based-NLP.md

 **Figure 2(b)** for retrieval, thereby sacrificing recall: they are often unable to find relevant passages for conducting their tasks.
-Second, when training the retriever, REALM and RAG collect documents by searching for them inside the training loop, restricting the model’s adaptation to the task due to freezing the document index when fine-tuning.
+Second, when training the retriever, REALM and RAG collect documents by searching for them inside the training loop and, to make this practical, they freeze the document encoder when fine-tuning, restricting the model’s adaptation to the task.

-**ColBERT-QA** is an Open-QA system that builds on top of ColBERT to tackle both problems.
+**[ColBERT-QA](https://arxiv.org/abs/2007.00814)**[^colbert-qa] is an Open-QA system (published at TACL'21) that we built on top of ColBERT to tackle both problems.
 By adapting ColBERT's expressive search to the task, ColBERT-QA finds useful passages for a larger fraction of the questions and thus enables the reader component to answer more questions correctly and with provenance.
 In addition, ColBERT-QA introduces **relevance-guided supervision** (RGS), a training strategy whose goal is to adapt a retriever like ColBERT to the specifics of an NLP task like Open-QA.
 RGS proceeds in discrete rounds, using the retriever trained in the previous round to collect “positive” passages that are likely useful for the